Opportunities to Enhance Management and Oversight of FHA's Financial Condition

 Status: Closed - Implemented

 Comments: In December 2011, Senator Vitter introduced S. 1997, which, among other things, would have required the Secretary of Housing and Urban Development to return the Fund's capital ratio to the statutory required level within 2 years.
 The bill was referred to the Senate Committee on Banking, Housing, and Urban Affairs but was not reported out of committee.

 Matter: To strengthen accountability and transparency in FHA's management of the Fund, Congress may wish to consider establishing a minimum time frame for restoring the capital ratio to 2 percent should the ratio fall below that level, taking into account FHA's statutory operational goals and role in supporting the mortgage market during periods of economic stress.

-Comments: Congress has not yet acted on this matter for consideration.
+Comments: As of July 2017, Congress has not acted on this matter for consideration.